rnubel/pgmgr/README.md

 use a schema qualified name, pgmgr will attempt to create the schema first if it does not yet exist.

+`migration-driver`, added in August 2019, allows migrations to be run either through the Go `pq` library (which runs the migrations as a single multi-statement command) or through the `psql` command-line utility.
+The possible options are `'pq'` or `'psql'`.
+The default is currently `pq` (subject to change).

 ### Environment variables

 The values above map to these environment variables: